Soham: St Felix

 St Felix of Burgundy, 'Apostle of the East Angles', founded Soham Abbey in Soham around 630 AD but it was destroyed by the Danes in 870 AD.
 Luttingus, an Anglo-Saxon nobleman, built a cathedral and palace at Soham around 900 AD, on the site of the present-day Church of St Andrew and adjacent land.

 St Andrew's Church dates from the 12th century.
-Traces of the Saxon cathedral are said to still exist within the church.
+Traces of the Anglo-Saxon cathedral are said to still exist within the church.
 In 1102 Hubert de Burgh, Chief Justice of England, granted 'Ranulph' certain lands in trust for the Church of St Andrew.
 Ranulph is recorded as the first Vicar of Soham and had a hand in designing the 'new' Norman church.
 The current church is mainly later, the tower being the latest addition in the 15th century.
 This tower was built to replace a fallen crossing tower and now contains ten bells.
 The back six were cast in 1788, with two new trebles and two bells being recast in 1808.
 There are some pictures and a description of the church at the Cambridgeshire Churches website.